Change-Point Detection in Dynamic Networks with Missing Links: Change-point detection problem

 where

 and the random matrices

 are centered.
 The function $\mu_T^\tau(t)$ attains its maximum equal to $\sqrt T q(\tau/T)$ at the true change-point $t=\tau$.
 Thus, for any matrix norm, we have

-We will use the test statistics based on the operator norm of~(\ref{def_Z}) as we need to ensure that the norm of the jump in the parameter matrix is larger than the norm of the noise term $\xi(t)$.
-We can control the operator norm of the noise term using the matrix Bernstein inequality.
+We need to ensure that the norm of the jump in the parameter matrix is larger than the norm of the noise term $\xi(t)$.
+We will use the test statistics based on the operator norm of~$Z_{T}(t)$ since we can control the operator norm of the noise term using the matrix Bernstein inequality.
 On the other hand, we can easily see that the Frobenius norm is not a suitable choice here.
 Indeed, assuming that for any $t$, $\Theta_{ij}^t \approx \rho_n \rightarrow 0$, we get Thus our detection procedure is the following one: if the operator norm of the Matrix CUSUM statistic is sufficiently large at some point $t\in \cpset_T$, we conclude that there is a change in the connection matrix $\Theta^t$ of the network.